imapex/aic_app/README.md

 This section will illustrate how to submit an HBA Swap task to the AIC app.

-The "HBA Swap" workflow accepts five paramters via a JSON encoded payload:
+The "HBA Swap" workflow accepts five parameters via a JSON encoded payload:

 | Paramter Name | Example | Description |
 | --- | --- | --- |